Framing Difficulties in Quantum Mechanics: Transition error

-Although the solution to the TISE does not depend on time, the TISE solution is incomplete because this problem is time-dependent.
-This difficulty is categorized as a transition error, as students need to shift to conceptual frames (either conceptual physics or conceptual mathematics) to complete the problem.
+\begin{description} \item[Student] [both wave functions] satisfy the time independent Schr{\"o}dinger equation so $\Psi_1$ and $\Psi_2$ do not have time dependence. \end{description} Although the solution to the TISE does not depend on time, the TISE solution is incomplete because this problem is time-dependent.
+This difficulty is categorized as a transition error, as students need to shift to a conceptual frame (either conceptual physics or conceptual mathematics) to complete the problem.
 Shifting to conceptual physics may lead them to think in terms of the independent eigenfunctions of space and time; shifting to conceptual math may lead them to think about missing orthogonal functions.

 This problem may also exhibit displacement errors.
-To better allow the reader to compare displacement error with the transition errors described above, we leave our analysis of one displacement error, emerging from the same problem statement, in this section.
+To better allow the reader to compare displacement error with the transition errors described above, we present our analysis of two possible displacement errors emerging from this problem statement in the follow section (subsection \ref{sec:disptrans}).